Tropical Rainforest

 A rainforest is an area of tall, mostly evergreen trees and a high amount of rainfall.
-Rain are Earth’s oldest living ecosystems, with some surviving in their present form for at least 70 million years.
+Rainforests are Earth’s oldest living ecosystems, with some surviving in their present form for at least 70 million years.
 They are incredibly diverse and complex, home to more than half of the world’s plant and animal species—even though they cover just 6% of Earth’s surface.
-This makes forests astoundingly dense with flora and fauna; a 10-square-kilometer (4-square-mile) patch can contain as many as 1,500 flowering plants, 750 species of trees, 400 species of birds and 150 species of butterflies.
+This makes rainforests astoundingly dense with flora and fauna; a 10-square-kilometer (4-square-mile) patch can contain as many as 1,500 flowering plants, 750 species of trees, 400 species of birds and 150 species of butterflies.

 Rainforest Structure